 8. Petstages Toy Beyond Bone

-This synthetic dog bone comes in two sizes and has soft, chewy patches.
+This synthetic dog bone comes in three sizes and has soft, chewy patches.
 The manufacturer mixes real bone meal blend into the plastic, making the bone more appealing to your dog.

 Though the plastic won’t splinter or become sharp, it may come off in pieces if your dog is a strong chewer.
 It’s fairly expensive and won’t last all that long, and it may also be too hard for weaker teeth.
 It won’t provide your dog with any nutrients or help maintain clean teeth but is also free of calories.